 Putting into practice his theory that a text meant for the theater, in any language, is essentially a recipe for human relationships, in 1995 Kaplan taught a semester (in Russian) at The Siberian Institute of Fine Arts in Ulan Ude, followed by annual teaching stints in Central Russia at the Samara branch of Moscow Pedagogical State Institute.
 In 2001 he was invited to teach master classes to the Hong Kong Repertory Theater’s company of actors.
 In 2008 Paolo Asso, the translator of the Italian version of Five Approaches to Acting, invited Kaplan to help organize and lecture at Italy’s Metodifest, a gathering of acting teachers and professional students from all over Europe.
 In 2012 Kaplan was one of three master-teachers at Mexico’s International Acting Festival: Actuando Sin Actuar in Aguascalientes, Mexico.

 As author, director, and teacher, Kaplan exemplifies the synergy of scholarship and artistic creation.
-His research into the life and writings of Tennessee Williams has led to two books.
-Tennessee Williams in Provincetown and Tenn at One Hundred: The Reputation of Tennessee Williams, while at the same time, he has directed productions of Tennessee Williams’ plays in Europe, Asia, Africa, and throughout America, and co-founded the prestigious Tennessee Williams Festival in Provincetown, now in its sixteenth year, for which he is curator.
+His research into the life and writings of Tennessee Williams has led to several books among them Tennessee Williams in Provincetown and Tenn at One Hundred: The Reputation of Tennessee Williams.
+At the same time, he has directed productions of Tennessee Williams’ plays in Europe, Asia, Africa, and throughout America, and co-founded the prestigious Tennessee Williams Festival in Provincetown, now in its eighteenth year, for which he is curator.

 His professional students in New York and Los Angeles have won numerous stage awards, including the Tony.
 Three theater companies have formed out of Mr. Kaplan’s classes, including Artificial Intelligence, the creators of the long-running Tony N Tina’s Wedding.